jaimefps/book-graph-explorer/README.md

 C. show graph

 - auto focus on the root requested node
-- allow for modal when
+- open modal when clicking text links

 ---

-- create controls on top of the canvas that use the "quickdial" component"
+- create controls on top of the canvas that use the "quickdial" component
 - actions: reset, recenter, save

 ---